kuldevhub/spring-ai-intro-11-binding-with-json-schema/README.md

 # Introduction to Spring AI

-This repository contains source code examples used to support my on-line courses about the Spring Framework.
+This repository contains source code examples related to spring AI to get responses from open-ai using spring prompt template..